martin-henz/martin-henz/_posts/2022-05-05-local-operand-stack.md

 ## The road ahead

-With a local operand stack in place, I can make the virtual machine more realistic.
+With local operand stacks in place, I can make the virtual machine more realistic.
 Instead of relying on JavaScript’s data structures (here pairs constructed with the `pair` function of the SICP package), I can allocate environment frames, runtime stack frames, and function